damwhit/git_flow_class/README.md

 1. Person 2: Commit the resolved changes

-1. Person 2: Push the changes to your branch on Github.
+1. Person 2: Push the changes to your branch on Github

 1. Reload the pull request
-  * It should now be able to be merged in automatically.
+  * It should now be able to be merged in automatically
   * You should also see the commit that merged the two changes

-1. Person 1: Merge the PR and close the issue via your commit message.
+  * If doing the extra challenge: Person 1: Merge the PR and close the issue via your commit message.
   [halp?](https://help.github.com/articles/closing-issues-via-commit-messages/)

 ## Other Git Commands